phillm4/ISS_uNLC/README.md

   -batch BATCH    Batch input.
 Path to a directory that contains sub-folders
                   containing images to test.
   -vid VID        Path to the video file to be converted.
 Include the video
                   itself.
-If inputing a video, the video willbe split into subfolders to conserve memory when running uNLC.
+If inputting a video, the video willbe split into subfolders to conserve memory when running uNLC.
   -fgap FGAP      Frame gap between images in a sequence.
 Default 0.
 ```

-Note that there are three different methods for inputing data and two additional arguments which correspond to an output directory a frame gap.
+Note that there are three different methods for inputting data and two additional arguments which correspond to an output directory a frame gap.
 The frame gap is important when specifying the frames that uNLC is to compute across in a given image sequence.
 If a frame gap too small is chosen, memory errors may occur and the computation may take a long time (up to an hour).
 When using uNLC, it is important to be aware of the length of image sequences and the frame gap as to prevent memory issues.
 If a frame gap too large is chosen, the obtained results will be useless.
 Furthermore, uNLC works best on image sequences where there is significant motion by the foreground objects.
 If the objects are barely moving, or move relatively slow, it may be beneficial to increase the frame gap.
 The output directory is where the segmented images will be saved.
 If this is not specified, a results directory will be created at the same level of any given input.
 Two examples are shown below.

 #### Example (1.)
 Perform segmentation using the `-batch` input.
 In the context of *iss\_main.py*, this option is to be selected if there is a folder that contains several subfolders, each of which that contains images.
 This is illustrated below.